Welcome to the Vo Lab!

 Department of Biochemistry and Molecular Biology, Michigan State University

-We study how cells control epigenetic mechanisms to adapt and thrive under both predictable and unpredictable conditions.
-Our research integrates genetic, cellular, molecular, biochemical, and bioinformatic approaches in yeast experimental models.
+We study epigenetic mechanisms that fine-tune gene expression for proper development or environmental responses.
+Our research integrates genetic, cellular, molecular, biochemical, bioinformatic, and AI approaches.
 Through our work, we aim to advance scientific understanding while creating positive opportunities for trainees and the broader community.

 Research Themes